Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 Romantic Relationships

-Of course, the desire to dominate is also reflected in a romantic relationship.
-Often, type D wants to maintain its independence, while demanding the opposite from the partner.
-For representatives of type D in a relationship, the main thing is honesty, openness, complete trust.
-Because of this, vulnerability and the probability of frustration increase.
+Of course, the desire to dominate also impacts romantic relationships.
+Often, type D wants to maintain their independence while demanding the opposite from their partner.
+For type D individuals in a relationship, the most important aspects are honesty, openness, and complete trust.
+This can increase vulnerability and the likelihood of disappointment.

 Related Myers-Briggs Personality Types